cdj5492/cpr-phantom-code/README.md

 ## Setup

-Has been tested on WSL, but not windows.
+Has been tested on WSL and native Windows.

 Requires rust, as well as picotool.
 If using a debug probe, install probe-rs as well To install picotools, follow directions at `https://github.com/raspberrypi/picotool`